lyndon025/playtested/src/content/article/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-08-a-family-friendly-stealth-horror-hello-neighbor-2-review
+title: A family friendly stealth horror? | Hello Neighbor 2 - Review
+game: Hello Neighbor 2
 description: When I played the original Hello Neighbor back in 2018, It was an intriguing family friendly puzzle stealth horror that was as frustrating as it exhilarating.
 Hello Neighbor 2 largely maintains the same formula, improving many mechanics from the first game but at the same time never really getting rid of the frustration factor.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-0.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-1.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-2.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-3.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-4.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-5.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-6.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-7.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-8.avif
+  - /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-9.avif
 pubDate: 2022-12-08
 tags:
   - action
   - adventure
   - console
   - hello-neighbor-2
   - indie
   - pc
   - playstation
-- playstation 5
+  - playstation-5
   - strategy
   - taptap
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-0.avif
-title: A family friendly stealth horror? | Hello Neighbor 2 - Review
-game: Hello Neighbor 2
-gallery:
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-0.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-1.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-2.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-3.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-4.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-5.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-6.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-7.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-8.avif
-- /images/reviews/legacy/2022-12-08-a-family-friendly-stealth-horror--hello-neighbor-2---review-9.avif
 ---

 When I played the original Hello Neighbor back in 2018, It was an intriguing family friendly puzzle stealth horror that was as frustrating as it exhilarating.
 Hello Neighbor 2 largely maintains the same formula, improving many mechanics from the first game but at the same time never really getting rid of the frustration factor.

 Hello Neighbor 2 takes us back to Raven Brooks in a sort of standalone story while still being a follow up to the original game story wise.
 You are a journalist who wants to investigate Mr. Peterson — poster boy for the whole game series and the original game’s villain — as a suspect in the disappearance of various children.
 Apart from him, the whole neighborhood is as suspicious too, warranting investigation as well.